-Most parrots love hanging upside down, climbing, and hopping around from perch to perch.
-Ensure that you provide many objects to accommodate this, like branches and perches.
+Most parrots love hanging upside down, climbing, and hopping from perch to perch.
+Ensure that you provide many toys to accommodate this behavior, like branches and perches.

-- Turn off any fans.
+- Turn off any (ceiling) fans.

 - Ensure the windows are shut.

-- Gently hold its feet in place
+- Gently hold its feet in place.

-- Move your arm up and down or in circles
+- Move your arm up and down or in circles.

+Since parrots are so clever, the more interesting the game, the more engaged your parrot will be.
 Food puzzles are a must for species like macaws, which need lots of mental enrichment.